franzenzenhofer/qfi/README.md

 **q properties**

-    //if true, q is in daemon modus (waits for new things to execute)
+    //if true, q is in daemon mode (q waits for new things to execute)
     //default false
     q.daemon

     //time between executions, default 0
     q.outtime

     //a precondition callback
-    //if false, the execution loop breaks
+    //if true, the execution loop breaks
+    //per default returns false
     q.breakIf()

     //if the loop breaks, this callback is called q.breakcallback(pointer)